ammein/custom-code-editor/README.md

 ```

 ## Enable Emmet Option
-By default , emmet is not enable and you need to configure it yourself.
+By default, emmet is not enable and you need to configure it yourself.
 But Ace Editor provides a simple options to enable emmet.
 However, you need a library to load it to Ace Editor.
 You can find any emmet libraries available online but I provide some sample to you below that works :

 ```javascript
 ace : {